Freenitial/Net_Protocols_Test/README.md

 🟢 DEBUGGING AND NO-PAUSE MODE
 ---------------------------------------
    ⚙️ Command:
-       Net_Protocols_Test.bat /site google.com /debug false /nopause true
+       Net_Protocols_Test.bat /site google.com /nodebug /nopause

    📖 Description:
        - Disables debug output for failed tests.
-       - Skips the pause at the end of the script.
+       - Disables pause at the end of the script.
 ```

 ---